gleb-pp/d-interpreter/src/lexer/README.md

 The class `Lexer` only contains the static method `tokenize`.
 This method may return a list of tokens or nothing in case of an error.
 Errors are reported to the logger supplied as an argument.

+## Known issues

+There is no way to express an arbitrary non-printable character.